ByMarko99/kafka-influxdb-grafana/README.md

 cd kafka-influxdb-grafana
 ```

-**IMPORTANT: change the token and respective IP's for producer and consumer once you setup influxdb and your bucket (http://localhost:8086)**
+**IMPORTANT: change the token and respective IP's (localhost or host) for producer, consumer and yml once you setup influxdb and your bucket (http://localhost:8086)**

 ### 2. Set Up Docker Compose